 Don't worry, I promise not to spam you!

-- Transfer ½ cup of the glaze to a small sauce pan and set aside.
+- Step 8: Strain the mixture through a mesh strainer then discard solids.
+Transfer ยฝ cup of the glaze to a small saucepan and set aside.

-- Brush turkey with ⅓ of the glaze, then place turkey in the oven and bake for 7 minutes.
+- Step 9: Brush turkey with โ of the glaze, then place turkey in the oven and bake for 7 minutes.
+Repeat applying the glaze and baking twice more until the skin is crispy and browned.
+Transfer to a cutting board and let rest for 20 minutes before carving.

-You want to pull your turkey when the breast hits 160°F and then allow it to sit for 30 minutes.
-The carryover cooking will bring it to 165°F. You can read more about the perfect turkey cooking temperatures here.
+You want to pull your turkey when the breast hits 160ยฐF and then allow it to sit for 30 minutes.
+The carryover cooking will bring it to 165ยฐF.
+You can read more about the perfect turkey cooking temperatures here.ย

 I like to use a competition blend, but apple, hickory, or maple are great too.